wbotelhos/breadcrumby/README.md

       name: School
 ```

-To make actions generic for all models, you can set it on the root:
+To make translations more generic just take it of inside the model name and it will be used for all models:

 ```yaml
 en-US: